All Episodes

 And are you proud of his record?

-I didn't ask that anyone do you think.
+I didn't ask that anyone supports me.

-What tell me what he has done to make the lives of Americans better.
+Tell me what he has done to make the lives of Americans better.

-He's the only let me give you the numbers that I'm looking at because our numbers growth, that unemployment number that came out today, that is so fictitious.
+He's the only—let me give you the numbers that I'm looking at, because our numbers— That unemployment number that came out today, that is so fictitious.
+There is— There are people that have dropped out of the workforce.

-There are people that have taken jobs at a much, much lower salary or at a much lower skill level than that they have.
+There are people that have taken jobs at a much, much lower salary or at a much lower skill level than they have.

 There are still plenty of people that are out of work.